 On Clean Air Day, the Mayor of London, Sadiq Khan, announced major plans to help Londoners ‘reclaim’ the streets and get out and about for London’s biggest Car Free Day celebrations on Sunday 22 September 2019.

 It's will be an opportunity for cars to take a back seat, allowing citizens to explore the streets by foot or by bike.
 Not only will it provide Londoners with respite from air pollution and carbon emissions, it will give children the chance to play freely.
 The event will draw awareness to the dangers of toxic air and encourage city dwellers to “reimagine” their city as car-free.

 Along with 17 other London boroughs, Hounslow Council has pledged to make it free and easy for local people to run a play street.
 Those participating will get a chance to see what happens on their road when the traffic stops for a few hours.
-To get involved, you will need to consult with neighbours in advance and submit your application by Friday 11th August 2019 as it can take up to 6 weeks to handle a street closure request.
+To get involved, you will need to consult with neighbours in advance and submit your application by Friday 23rd August 2019 as it can take up to 6 weeks (4 weeks on this occasion) to handle a street closure request.

 To ‘swap cars for spacehoppers’ this September, now is the time to make it happen.
 You can make Car Free Day a carefree day to get on your street and play by applying for a Play Street!